aspose-slides-cloud/aspose-slides-cloud-docs/slides/getting-started/how-to-run-docker-container/_index.md

 weight: 100
 ---

-The **Docker** technology is designed to automate deployment of applications by using lightweight containers.
-Developers can use a **Docker Container** to wrap up an application with all of its libraries and dependencies and deploy everything as a single package.
+**Docker** technology is designed to automate the deployment of applications by using lightweight containers.
+Developers can use **Docker Container** to wrap the application with all of its libraries and dependencies and deploy everything as a single package.

-Aspose.Slides Cloud team has published a Docker Container on [Docker Hub](https://hub.docker.com/r/aspose/slides-cloud) to facilitate Docker users.
+Aspose.Slides Cloud team has published Docker Container on [Docker Hub](https://hub.docker.com/r/aspose/slides-cloud) to facilitate Docker users.

-## Container configuration
+## Container Configuration

-### Required volumes
+### Required Volumes

 |Mount path in container|Description|
 | :- | :- |